brousalis/bendystraw/README.md

 `gulp test` | runs tests using Karma
 `gulp e2e` | runs end to end tests with Protractor

-All of these tasks can be run in different environments, ie: `gulp build --env staging`.
-This will then load `.env.staging` into the app.
+bendystraw uses [dotenv](https://github.com/motdotla/dotenv) to load environment variables into the app.
+All of these tasks can be run with `--env`, ie: `gulp build --env staging`.
+This will make `.env.staging` available to the app.

-To see a full list of tasks, check out the [wiki](https://github.com/brousalis/bendystraw/wiki).

-## Examples

-For more in-depth explanation of the tasks and examples on how to configure your app, check out the [wiki](https://github.com/brousalis/bendystraw/wiki).
-There's also an example Angular app I use for testing, [bendystraw-test](https://github.com/brousalis/bendystraw-test).
+To read more about the tasks and environment, check out the [wiki](https://github.com/brousalis/bendystraw/wiki).

 ## Features